 Analyze business data

-Use the Ruby agent with Insights to organize, query, and visualize your data to answer key questions about application performance and customer experience.
+Use the Ruby agent to organize, query, and visualize your data to answer key questions about application performance and customer experience.

-After creating a New Relic account, see the installation instructions:
+After creating a New Relic account, use our launcher or see the installation instructions.

 After installing the agent, go further and extend the agent's instrumentation:

-- Page load timing: Integrate the Ruby agent with New Relic Browser to gain visibility into end-user activity.
+- Page load timing: Automatically inject the browser monitoring agent to get visibility into end-user activity.

 - Custom instrumentation: Instrument transactions not captured as part of our framework instrumentation.